 The purpose of the Association for Linguistic Typology (ALT), founded in March 1994, is to advance the scientific study of typology, that is, of cross-linguistic diversity and the patterns underlying it.
 To that end ALT seeks:

 - to further mutual awareness, dialogue, and co-operation within the international community of typologists;

 - to give typology a higher profile within as well as outside linguistics, and in particular to act as an interest group of typologists in relation to the world of science and science funding.

-ALT’s principal public activities are
+ALT’s principal public activities are:

-- the organization of annual or biennial meetings and occasional regional workshops;
+- the organization of biennial ALT conferences

 As an association of linguists whose special professional expertise lies in linguistic diversity, ALT will share in the responsibility for a task of paramount cultural importance — the documentation and maintenance of this diversity that is in danger of being dramatically reduced in the near future.